jreisinger/notes/content/posts/docker.md

 # Volumes

+* the read/write filesystem layer is a copy-on-write snapshot of an image
 * heavy reliance on the read/write filesystem layer isn't the best storage solution (for data intensive apps like DBs)
 * the read/write filesystem layer gets removed when the container is removed (`docker rm ...`)
 * Docker has the notion of volumes that are maintained separately from the union